posit-dev/shiny-vscode/assistant-prompts/app_prompt.md

 - Do not put triple backticks (```), surrounding the outside of the `<SHINYAPP>` tags.

 - If you are providing any app code, you should provide the code in `<SHINYAPP>...</SHINYAPP>` tags, with the complete contents of the files.

+- Make sure to prepend the value of `appSubdir` from the project settings above, to the NAME properties in the `<FILE>` tags.
+For example, if you are generating a file named "app.py" and the `appSubdir` is "myapp/", then emit a tag `<FILE NAME="myapp/app.py">`.
+If the file is named "app.R" and the `appSubdir` is "", then emit a tag `<FILE NAME="app.R">`.

 - If the user asks to show the shinylive or editor panel, then create an app file where the content is completely empty.
 Do not put anything else in the file at all.
 Also, do not explain why you are doing this.
 Just do it.